bstadie/Stat_415_Spring_2023/homework-2/README.md

 6. What restaurant has received the largest quantitiy of reviews?
 What is the median number of reviews received?

-7. Write a simple reccomendation engine wherein a user can input a cusine type and receive a reccommendation.
+7. Write a simple reccomendation engine wherein a user can input a cusine type and receive a reccommendation based on popularity score.
 Use this to give reccommendations for Spanish food, Chinese food, Mexican food, and Coffee.

 8. Implement a shrinkage estimator that shrinks reviews back towards the mean score, scaled by the number of reviews a restaurant has received.
 See the lecture slides for more details.
 What restaurant benefits the most from this shrinkage estimation?
 What benefit is hurt the most by it?